KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-View-and-download-your-spreadsheet-from-KnowPulse.md

 This is the end of the tutorial.
 All the data collecting, uploading, and downloading instructions from previous episodes can also be found in a [video demonstration format](https://knowpulse.usask.ca/node/1772530).

-If you need further clarification on any issue or encounter any technical difficulities, please get in touch with us.
+If you need further clarification on any issue or encounter any technical difficulties, please get in touch with us.